 Ma 160 abc.
 Number Theory.
 9 units (3-0-6); first, second, third terms.
 Prerequisite: Ma 108 abc or equivalent.
-The first term, Ma 160 a, is a review of the elementary theory of numbers including congruences, numerical functions, elementary theory of primes, quadratic residues.
-The second and third terms, Ma 160 bc, include topics selected from: zeta functions, distribution of primes, elliptic modular functions, asymptotic theory of partitions, geometry of numbers, foundation of ideal theory in algebraic number fields, theory of units, valuations and local theory, discriminants, differents.
-Instructor: Apostol.
+Topics selected from: elementary number theory, zeta functions, distribution of primes, modular functions, asymptotic theory of partitions, geometry of numbers, ideal theory in algebraic number fields, units, valuations, discriminants, differents, and local theory.
+Instructor: Kisilevsky.

 Ma 165.
 Diophantine Analysis.
 9 units (3-0-6); third term.
 Prerequisite: Ma 5.
 The study of rational or integral solutions of equations.
 Theory of rational approximations to irrational numbers, and theory of continued fractions.
 The theorems of Thue-Siegel and Roth will be included.
-Not offered in 1974-75.
+Not offered in 1976-77.

 Ma 190 abc.
 Elementary Seminar.
 9 units; first, second, third terms.
-This seminar is restricted to first year graduate students and is combined with independent reading.
+This seminar is restricted to first-year graduate students and is combined with independent reading.
 The topics will vary from year to year.
 Graded pass/fail.
-Instructors: Staff.
+Instructor: J. Todd.